yijunchengg/Knapsack-problem/README.md

 # Knapsack-problem

         There are three methods to solve the knapsack problem.
-        The example is sample to help me understand the reinforcement learning and dynamic programming.
+        The example is a sample to help me understand the reinforcement learning and dynamic programming.

 **Question**: